MohamedAbulgasem/DateTimePicker/README.md

 ### Configuration

-Configure any of the available optional properties.
+Set any of the available optional properties.

 ```kotlin
 private var dateTimePicker: DateTimePicker? = null